mehrdad-dev/mehrdad-dev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-An undergraduate computer engineering student interested in deep learning and machine learning.
-Recently, I was working as a Deep Learning Researcher at Shenasa.ai company.
-Machine learning seems like magic to me.
-I try to develop anything around me as much as I can, so let's develop!
+An undergraduate computer engineering student who is interested in doing research in deep learning and has already published two papers on it.
+My academic background has equipped me with the technical skills and knowledge necessary to do research in computer science.
+I have also gained valuable industry experience, which has provided me with a unique perspective on the challenges facing the field.

 <p style='font-weight:bold; margin-bottom: 5px; font-size: 20px'> General Research Interests:</p>
-I am enthusiastic about working on new ideas, areas, and skills to combine with my prior knowledge. here, you can see my general research interests:
+I am enthusiastic to work on new areas and lean new skills.
+Here, you can find my general research interests:

-- Deep Learning, Machine Learning
+- AI applications, Deep Learning, Maching Learning
+- Natural Language Processing
 - Computer Vision
-- Generative Adversarial Networks
-- Natural Language Processing
-- AI applications in healthcare, cybersecurity, ...
 - Data Science

 <!-- Specific: Image Segmentation, Face anti-spoofing -->